La Familia Burrón: Recurrent characters

+Although the main characters of the comic are the members of the Burron family, entire comics were occasionally dedicated to recurrent secondary characters, similar in style to the 1950s Scrooge McDuck comics whose stories were independent but related to Donald Duck's Comics.
+The Burrons don't usually appear in these side stories.

+Cristeta Tacuche

 Borola's wealthy aunt.
-She was Borola's tutor when she was a kid, but later escaped from Mexico during President Echeverría's purges and moved to France, where she lives since then.
-As a comparison, it is often mentioned that Rockefeller was one of her poor relatives.
-At times the issue focused solely on her rather than the main Burrón family.
+She was Borola's tutor when she was a kid, but later escaped from Mexico during President Echeverría's purges and moved to France.
+It is often mentioned that Rockefeller was one of her poor relatives.